ChristianSiebke/DReaM-Driver-Reaction-Model/README.md

 # What is DReaM

 The Driver Reaction Model (DReaM) focuses on simulating "realistic" traffic flow to create a virtual test field for investigating safety-related issues.
-DReaM is a component of the traffic simulation software openPASS.
+DReaM is a driver behaviour model and component of the traffic simulation software openPASS.
 More information about DReaM can be found [here](https://driver-model.de/).

 # What is openPASS